 The Capture Snapshots feature is only available for Servlets.

-Click on a specific snapshot to display the payload data for the business transaction in the Snapshot Details:
+Click a specific snapshot to display the payload data for the business transaction in the Snapshot Details:

 Inspect Uninstrumented Code to Discover Entry Points